frederic-perez/AmE-dictionary/data/idioms.md

 __On your mark(s), get set, go!__
 __on your toes__ Ready to deal with anything that might happen: _We were all on our toes, waiting for the game to begin._
 __once a snipe, always a snipe__
-__once and for all__ :six: [:scroll: This expression is in effect an abbreviation for “one time and for all time.”]
+__once and for all__ :nine::m: [:scroll: This expression is in effect an abbreviation for “one time and for all time.”]
 Exceptionally uncommon or unusually excellent.
 Hyphenated if used before a noun.
 FAs a settled matter, finally, permanently, as in _Once and for all, we’re not hiring that organist again_, or _We’ve settled that question once and for all._ _This is a one-in-a-million opportunity for us—we’d be fools not to seize it while we have the chance!_ _Great shot, kid—that was one in a million!_
-__once in a blue moom__ Very rarely.
+__once in a blue moom__ :two: Very rarely.
 __one after another__ Consecutively and in quick succession, with one person or thing rapidly following another in order (and usually indicating a large amount altogether).
 (Often formulated as “one (noun) after another.”) _The children walked silently, one after another, into the schoolhouse to begin their lesson._ _When I was cooped up in the house after my surgery, I started reading one book after another._
 __one and done__ :two::hammer:
 __one and only__ :two::hammer: